Utah vs. UCLA NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

+- Utah and its opponents have gone over the current 60.5-point total in three of six games (50%) this season.

-- Utah and its opponents have combined to put up more than 60.5 points in three of six games this season.
+- UCLA and its opponents have combined to score more than 60.5 points in four of eight games this season.

-- Saturday's total is 4.7 points lower than the two team's combined 65.2 points per game average.

-- This contest's total is 8.8 points more than the 51.7 these two squads combine to allow per game this season.
+- The 51.7 combined points per game that these two squads have allowed this season are 8.8 fewer than the 60.5 over/under in this contest.

-- The average total in Utes games this season is 51.3, 9.2 points fewer than Saturday's over/under of 60.5 .
+- Utes games have an average total of 51.3 points this season, 9.2 fewer than Saturday's over/under.

-- The 60.5-point total for this game is 1.3 points below the 61.8 points per game average total in Bruins games this season.

 Utah Stats and Trends

-- So far this year Utah has two wins against the spread.
+- Thus far this year Utah has two wins against the spread.

-- This season, the Utes are winless ATS when entering a game as a favorite of 6.5 points or more (in three chances).
+- This season, the Utes are winless against the spread when entering a game as a favorite of 6.5 points or more (in three chances).

-- Utah's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).

-- Utah is 2-2 against the spread and 3-2 overall in games when it scores more than 26.3 points.
+- Utah is 2-2 against the spread and 3-2 overall in games when it records more than 26.3 points.

-- Utah is 2-1 against the spread and 3-1 overall when the team totals more than 385.8 yards.
+- In games that Utah piles up more than 385.8 yards, the team is 2-1 against the spread and 3-1 overall.

-- The Utes have turned the ball over 10 times this season, four fewer than the Bruins have forced (14).

 - Find the latest spread and moneyline odds for Utah at SISportsbook.